-For a lot of people who live in the fine state of South Carolina, safety isn't a problem, but we don't live in the safest state, either.
-South Carolina is somewhere in the middle.
+For a lot of people who live in the fine state of South Carolina, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Mount Pleasant.

 How we calculated the safest cities in South Carolina

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
-Instead, we looked at the hard numbers from the FBI's most recent report of crime (2014).
-Specifically, we analyzed the FBI's Uniform Crime Report which summarizes the number of property crimes and violent crimes in each city per year.
-We used three criteria:
+Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2018) in South Carolina.

 Violent crimes per capita (murders, assaults, rapes, armed robberies)

 Property crimes per capita (thefts, burglaries, motor vehicle thefts)

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.